 If you are unsure if your work requires biohazard approval, please contact the Biosafety Manager (Dr. Jennifer Robertson) as soon as possible to avoid administrative delays.

 How do I know if my research project requires Biohazard Approval? - please see the new Biosafety Program RMM found here.
-Please also see the document "Which Items Require Biohazard Approval?".
+Please submit the Applicability Form to have your work assessed.

 The Biohazard Utilization Protocol is a one time-submission which requires amendments as needed, an annual administrative review and a (NEW!)
 4-year committee review.
 It is meant to: